tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 076.md

 	- They have a uniqueness that would tell us, magic is not as useful to kill them.
 	- The queen states that he is of great power.
 	- Impossible to fully kill outside of the nine hells.
 They have an aura they can emanate from around themselves that can do considerable harm/disable people that get close.
-- Sihrr gives the Queen a
+- Sihrr gives the Pale Mans book to the Queen.
+-